Power Games: How General Electric Exports Privatization

 By GE’s own account, the company is responsible for a third of the world’s electricity; almost 90 percent of power transmission utilities are equipped with its technology, and it leads the global gas turbine market.
 As such, it has enormous influence over energy policy—and changing the way we generate electricity is key to reaching global climate goals.
 When a company like GE enters a country with an appetite for fossil fuels, it can turn back the clock on decarbonization efforts.
 For example, while GE partners with the U.S. government to supply turbines for Vietnam’s first wind farm, it also supplies turbines for the country’s first private and foreign-owned power plant, which will run on liquefied natural gas.

 By positioning itself as an expert partner in international climate efforts, GE gains access to developing economies, thereby propping up a system that pushes these countries deeper into debt and increases their reliance on unsustainable fuels.
-Activists that focus their attention on oil and gas giants like Shell and ExxonMobil should also put energy equipment companies like GE in their crosshairs—because as long as there are power plants running on fossil fuels, fossil fuel exploration will continue.
+Activists who focus their attention on oil and gas giants like Shell and ExxonMobil should also put energy equipment companies like GE in their crosshairs—because as long as there are power plants running on fossil fuels, fossil fuel exploration will continue.

 Profit Over Climate in Foreign Aid